 What is Food Grade Stainless Steel?

-Each grade is based on the durability, quality, and heat resistance.
+Each grade is based on durability, quality, and heat resistance.
 The grade most common for food preparation is 304.

 200 Series Stainless Steel Grade